-The general fund budget for the fiscal year ended June 30, 2013, was developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
+The general fund budget for the fiscal year ended June 30, 2014, was developed based on the School's anticipated revenues and expenditures and the expected student population for the school year.
 Over the course of the year, the School revised its general fund budget several times.
-For the fiscal year ended June 30, 2013, the actual expenditures were equal to the final budget.
-Refer to the Budgetary Comparison Schedule on page 22 for additional information.
+For the fiscal year ended June 30, 2014, the actual expenditures were equal to the final budget.
+Refer to the Budgetary Comparison Schedule for additional information.